 Weather station 1.5 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Shady Side:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Shady Side:

 Featured Route For Shady Side